IPL 2024: KKR name Ghazanfar as replacement for Mujeeb; Maharaj joins RR as Prasidh’s replacement - www.lokmattimes.com

 New Delhi, March 28 Kolkata Knight Riders (KKR) have named young Afghanistan off-spinner Allah Ghazanfar as a replacement ...

-New Delhi, March 28 Kolkata Knight Riders (KKR) have named young Afghanistan off-spinner Allah Ghazanfar as a replacement for injured country-mate Mujeeb Ur Rahman.
+New Delhi, March 28 Kolkata Knight Riders (KKR) have named young Afghanistan off-spinner Allah Ghazanfar as a replacement for injured country-mate Mujeeb Ur Rahman for the 2024 edition of the Indian Premier League (IPL).
 South Africa’s left-arm spinner Keshav Maharaj has joined Rajasthan Royals (RR) as a replacement for injured India pacer Prasidh Krishna.

 Allah Ghazanfar, 16, has represented Afghanistan in two ODIs this year.
 The youngster has played three T20s and six List A matches and has five and four wickets respectively against his name.